MaryBeth Smith, Owner

 Colin attended the California Culinary Academy in San Francisco and began his career as an apprentice in the kitchens of European chefs throughout the Bay Area.
 He went on to work in notable restaurants such as Lipizzaner, Duck Club, Saros, Danville Hotel and Stars.

 Colin came to Reno in 1994 and has done catering, special events and restaurants ever since.
-He has been responsible for opening seven separate restaurants throughout the Reno-Tahoe area, including Roundabout Grill in downtown Reno inside The Whitney Peak Hotel.
+He has been responsible for opening seven separate restaurants throughout the Reno-Tahoe area.
 In April 2017, Colin competed on Beat Bobby Flay.
 He appears regularly on Fox 11 Reno.

 Colin is a founding chef of the Big Chefs, Big Gala event for Big Brothers Big Sisters of Northern Nevada, and has also been a member of Chaîne des Rôtisseurs and the High Sierra Chefs Association.
 He is an active board member of the Boys & Girls Club of Truckee Meadows, and serves as the lead chef of their annual Cioppino Feed.

 Colin is trained in the classical European style of cooking which shows in his technique and approach to unforgettable cuisine.